nutonomy/nuscenes-devkit/README.md

 If you want to use another folder, specify the `dataroot` parameter of the NuScenes class (see tutorial).

 ### nuScenes-lidarseg
-In June 2020 we published [nuScenes-lidarseg](https://www.nuscenes.org/nuscenes#lidarseg) which contains the semantic labels of the point clouds for the approximately 40,000 keyframes in nuScenes.
+In August 2020 we published [nuScenes-lidarseg](https://www.nuscenes.org/nuscenes#lidarseg) which contains the semantic labels of the point clouds for the approximately 40,000 keyframes in nuScenes.
 To install nuScenes-lidarseg, please follow these steps:
 - Download the dataset from the [Download page](https://www.nuscenes.org/download),
 - Extract the `lidarseg` and `v1.0-*` folders to your nuScenes root directory (e.g. `/data/sets/nuscenes/lidarseg`, `/data/sets/nuscenes/v1.0-*`).